 Diagnose based on results of brain imaging (preferably MRI with venography) and, if not contraindicated, lumbar puncture.

-Advise weight loss if needed and treat with acetazolamide.
+Advise weight loss if needed, and treat with acetazolamide or topiramate.

 Do frequent ophthalmologic assessments (including quantitative visual fields) to monitor response to treatment.